 The U-Bahn and S-Bahn Networks

-The U-Bahn primarily serves the inner city, while the S-Bahn connects Berlin with the outer districts and neighboring areas.
-With frequent train services, these networks operate from early morning until late at night, ensuring you can easily reach your destinations regardless of the time.
+The U-Bahn serves mainly the inner city, the S-Bahn links Berlin with the outer districts and neighboring areas.
+Those networks have frequent train services from early in the morning to late at night no matter the time and you will easily reach your destinations.

-When planning your journey, use the Berlin U-Bahn and S-Bahn maps to identify the fastest routes and relevant connections.
-These maps are widely available at ticket machines, stations, and online resources.
+If you’re planning your journey, look at the Berlin U-Bahn and S-Bahn maps to see which routes are fastest and which connections you’ll need.
+The most useful are these maps, which are widely available at ticket machines, stations and online resources.

 Buses and Trams

-Similar to the U-Bahn and S-Bahn, buses and trams are well-integrated into the city’s public transportation network.
-You can use the same ticket for all modes of transportation, making it easy to switch between them to reach your desired destination.
+Buses and trams are just as well integrated into the city’s total public transportation network as the U-Bahn and S-Bahn.
+You can use the same ticket for all modes of transportation and that saves you from switching from one to another to arrive at your destination.

 Tickets and Fares